apostrophecms/starter-kit-astro-apollo/README.md

    npm install
    ```

-~~2. **Load starter content** (optional, but recommended)~~
+2. **Load starter content** (optional, but recommended)

    ```bash
    npm run load-starter-content
    ```
-  ~~This fetches a starter database and media files.
-You'll be prompted to set an admin password.~~
+  This fetches a starter database and media files.
+You'll be prompted to set an admin password.

-  ⚠️ **Temporary note:** Until the new Layout Widget reaches a stable release (one full version cycle), the starter content will continue to include both the legacy `grid-layout` and `rows` widgets.
-These widgets have been removed from the starter kit, so running `npm run load-starter-content` will currently result in errors.

-3. **Start development servers**
+1. **Start development servers**
    Open two terminals:
    - **Mac/Linux users**: One terminal in `frontend` folder, one in `backend` folder
    - **Windows users**: WSL terminal for `backend` folder, WSL or Windows terminal for `frontend` folder